 “I tell my swimmers to think of themselves in a video game, and the goal is to be better than the ‘ghost car.’
 In swimming it’s very easy to get discouraged because you’re constantly comparing yourself to other athletes, and you can’t control anyone else.
 I want my swimmers to enjoy the process and find joy in being better than the athletes they were yesterday.”

 Despite all of his success and accolades, Reed has not forgotten what it was like to be an aspiring champion.
 In fact, he devotes much of his time to understanding his potential participants in order to mold his teaching-style accordingly.
-Packaging his detailed, technical instruction in articulate and interesting examples, Reed values the importance of the human connection and hopes his participants walk away with more than just sharpened technique.
+Packaging his detailed, technical instruction in articulate and interesting examples, Reed values the importance of the human connection and hopes his participants will walk away with more than just a sharpened technique.

 “The best teachers are those who can put themselves in their students’ shoes.
 I remember what it was like trying to climb the ladder, and I want to use empathy and understanding in relating to everyone in my clinics.
 Most of all, I want them to have fun and learn something; I want them to compete against themselves and apply that to other areas of their lives.”